GlacierDAO/Crypto-rug-checker-snipe-bot/README.md

 :warning:
 PLEASE DO NOT SHARE YOU PRIVATE KEY WITH ANYBODY, YOU CAN LOSE ALL YOUR CREDITS FROM YOUR ACCOUNT

+:warning:
-also, remember 80% of new shitcoins are SCAM and make a responsible decision whether to buy coin or not
+ALSO REMEMBER that 80% of new shitcoins are SCAM and make a responsible decision whether to buy coin or not

 ## Gratitudes for the donations: